bldl/array-grouping-impl-tutorial/Modules/Module 8/Module8.md

 # **Task 8.2.1** Testing the properties

-Test if the properties of the implementations of `groupBy` and `groupByToMap` are correct.
-See
+Write the tests to ensure the  properties of the implementations `groupBy` and `groupByToMap` are correct.

+If you are stuck, view previously written tests for similar proposals.
+Like `Array.prototype.filter`.

 # **Main Task** Writing tests